 Other benefits include:

 One desperately needed change would be the parking situation that haunts many a driver.

 No more paying an arm and a leg for a spot outside your apartment or workplace; no more circling for what seems like hours at the busy shopping centers or universities.

 According to this article from Timothy Lee, parking spaces would all but be eliminated.
-This would also affect the taxi industry, allowing people’s private vehicles to pick them up and drive them home.
+This would also affect the taxi industry because people’s private vehicles would pick them up and drive them home.

 Some more serious advantages robotic cars will allow a reduced number of accidents, which in turn mean reduced casualties.